List of Brad Paisley concert tours: Life Amplified World Tour (2016–17)

 The Life Amplified World Tour was Paisley's eleventh headlining concert tour.
 It began on May 19, 2016, in Wheatland, California and concluded on February 18, 2017, in Verona, New York, The tour played through amphitheaters and festivals across United States and Canada.

 Weekend Warrior Tour (2017–18)

-The Weekend Warrior World Tour was the Paisley's fifteenth headlining concert tour by and was in support of his eleventh studio album Love and War (2017).
+The Weekend Warrior World Tour was Paisley's twelfth headlining concert tour by and was in support of his eleventh studio album Love and War (2017).
 It began on May 18, 2017, in Saratoga Springs, New York and finished on April 26, 2018, in Lincoln, Nebraska.
 The tour visited North America and Europe.
 "Weekend Warrior" derives from Paisley playing on weekends this tour.
 The tour was first announced in May 2017.
 The 2018 leg was announced in November 2017.

-For this tour Paisley has teamed up with the Sarah Cannon the Cancer Institute of HCA to "Band Against Cancer".
-At every show concert there will be onsite resources where concert goers can "askSARAH" (the institute's hotline) questions.
-At the show fans can purchase Paisley's album Love and War for $15, and as part of "get one, give one", when they buy a copy, they can send a copy to a cancer patient for an additional $15.
+Brad Paisley World Tour 2019

+The Brad Paisley World Tour 2019 was Paisley's thirteenth headlining concert tour.
+It began on February 15, 2019, in San Antonio, Texas and finished on October 13, 2019, in Dublin, Ireland.